-Our Chapter focuses on helping females with disabilities.
-We also hold awareness and evangelical activities in various communities to teach about religious tolerance, peaceful environment and accepting each other regardless of different religious beliefs.
-We are coined to foster and encourage all grass-roots religious oriented women's movements and associated organizations in war-torn Liberia.
-We want to engage in meaningful dialogue, mutual cooperation and create a non-violent approach to unnecessary religious and man-made conflicts.
-We wish to console the victims of civil war, visit the sick and elderly, comfort the widows and give hope to the hopeless.
-We want to serve as a modern vehicle between the Zoes and the Boedios and to serve as one of the major forerunners of social justice and peace makers in all quarters and communities through out Liberia.
-We want to create awareness of the AIDS epidemic, cater to victims and females living with HIV Aids and to stop the practices of female circumcision.
+Our chapter focuses on helping females with disabilities.
+In addition, we hold awareness activities to teach religious tolerance, providing tools to create a peaceful environment through acceptance of one another regardless of religious beliefs.
+We encourage all grassroots religious-oriented women's movements in war-torn Liberia to take action.
+We want to engage in meaningful dialogue, mutual cooperation and create a nonviolent approach to unnecessary religious and man-made conflicts.
+We console the victims of civil war, visit the sick and elderly, comfort the widows and give hope to those who feel hopeless.
+We want to serve as a vehicle between the Zoes and the Boedios and be one of the major forerunners of social justice throughout Liberia.
+We want to create awareness of the HIV/AIDS epidemic, offer care to women living with the virus, and prevent female genital mutilation.

 This Cooperation Circle, located in Bangalore, the capital city of the State of Karnataka, specializes in interfaith education, peacebuilding, and health care.
 Atma Darshana means ‘Introspection of the Soul,’ a title that reflects the group’s vision to transform society through yoga and spiritual practices.
-Members believe that URI’s founding Purpose, Preamble and Principles already form an integral part of their work.
-Their desire to join URI arises from a longing to be connected to a like-minded international organization working to build peace.
+The members of this CC have engaged in a variety of service activities and have successfully conducted many health and awareness camps as well.

 10 (ten) members

 Our purpose is to promote human understanding and amity.

 Our CC serves as a bridge building organization that fosters harmonious relationships among people of different faiths.
 Members of Ayur Inter-Religious Center meet once a month for interreligious studies, prayers, and scripture readings.